jdfrankland/gemini/README.md

 The modifications concern only the way the library is built and installed:

   * the original `Makefile` made a static library, but did not install it or the header files required for development;
-  * we build a shared library, `libGemini.so` and install it and all required files in a standard architecture
+  * we build a shared library, `libGemini.so` and install it and all required files in a standard architecture:

+      [path to installation]/lib/libGemini.so
+      [path to installation]/include/gemini/   *all header files*
+      [path to installation]/share/gemini/    *tbl/ and tl/ directories*

 To build and install: